Snawoot/workua-cv-updater/README.md

 workua-cv-updater update
 ```

-Application will be running continously, updating all your CV's in random intervals about to 4 hours.
+Application will be running continously, updating all your CV's in random intervals about to 1 week.
 If application is being restarted, it will figure out next update from own records on last update.

 ## Datadir structure